 This page contains affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!
 As an Amazon Associate I earn from qualifying purchases.

-Can I lose Weight on the Program?
+Can I lose Weight on Whole30?

 The unfortunate thing is that not all people who complete the program are actually successful at loosing weight.
+Which leads them to ask "why am I not loosing weight on Whole30?"

 As part of the program you are not allowed to step on the scale for 30 days.
 This may be because people tend to gain weight or bloat in the first week while their bodies are detoxing.
 This water weight or bloat causes individuals to get disappointed quickly because they think they are gaining weight or that the program is not working for them.